mattan-d/moodle-report_originality/README.md

 ## Overview

 The Originality Report plugin for Moodle provides administrators and teachers with comprehensive analytics and reporting tools to monitor originality scores across courses, assignments, and students.
 This plugin integrates with Moodle's plagiarism detection system to generate insightful reports that help identify patterns and areas requiring attention.

 ## Features

 - **Multiple Report Types**:
   - Teachers who haven't opened reports
   - Courses with lowest average originality scores
   - Students with lowest average originality scores
   - Number of assignments submitted for checking
   - Average originality score by course and module

 - **Flexible Filtering**:
   - Filter by grade range
   - Filter by date range
   - Reset filters with a single click

 - **Export Capabilities**:
-    - Export any report to PDF
+  - Export any report to PDF with custom logo and footer
+  - Export any report to CSV
   - Full support for RTL languages (including Hebrew)
+  - Filenames include date and time for easy organization

+- **Customization Options**:
+  - Upload a custom logo for PDF reports
+  - Set custom footer text for PDF reports

 - **Responsive Design**:
   - Works on desktop and mobile devices
   - Accessible interface

 ## Requirements